-CAS is a fundamental part of the Diploma Program experience.
+CAS is a fundamental part of the Diploma Programme experience.
 The CAS requirement takes seriously the importance of life outside the world of scholarship, providing a refreshing counter-balance to the academic self-absorption some may feel within a demanding Academy environment.

 The IB goal of educating the whole person and fostering a more compassionate and active citizenry comes alive in an immediate way when students reach beyond themselves and their books – a spirit of community.